 8. Break projects into smaller chunks

 As a busy working parent, you don’t have much uninterrupted time throughout the day.
 A good time management trick is to break a project into smaller chunks.
 Now when you have brief moments throughout the day, you can tackle smaller size tasks.
 Not only will you get more done, but you’ll also start seeing progress toward the main goal.
-This is especially true when you do the next tip.
+This is important for the next tip.

 9. Classify, organize, and tackle